Hopding/pdf-lib/README.md

 - [`pdfkit`](https://github.com/devongovett/pdfkit) is a PDF generation library for Node and the Browser.
 This library was immensely helpful as a reference and existence proof when creating `pdf-lib`. `pdfkit`'s code for [font embedding](src/core/embedders/CustomFontEmbedder.ts#L17-L21), [PNG embedding](src/core/embedders/PngEmbedder.ts#L7-L11), and [JPG embedding](src/core/embedders/JpegEmbedder.ts#L25-L29) was especially useful.
 - [`pdf.js`](https://github.com/mozilla/pdf.js) is a PDF rendering library for the Browser.
 This library was helpful as a reference when writing `pdf-lib`'s parser.
 Some of the code for stream decoding was [ported directly to TypeScript](src/core/streams) for use in `pdf-lib`.
+- [`pdfbox`](https://pdfbox.apache.org/) is a PDF generation and modification library written in Java.
+This library was an invaluable reference when implementing form creation and filling APIs for `pdf-lib`.
 - [`jspdf`](https://github.com/MrRio/jsPDF) is a PDF generation library for the browser.
 - [`pdfmake`](https://github.com/bpampuch/pdfmake) is a PDF generation library for the browser.
 - [`hummus`](https://github.com/galkahana/HummusJS) is a PDF generation and modification library for Node environments. `hummus` is a Node wrapper around a [C++ library](https://github.com/galkahana/PDF-Writer), so it doesn't work in many JavaScript environments - like the Browser or React Native.